|Budget: $30m (estimated)||Financed by: Sierra Pictures; Incentive Filmed Entertainment|

 |Overseas Gross: $21,259,326|

-Sierra Pictures and Incentive Filmed Entertainment financed Shark Night 3D with a budget estimated between $25 million and $30 million.
+Sierra Pictures and Incentive Filmed Entertainment financed Shark Night 3D with a budget estimated between $25m and $30m.
 Sierra pre-sold the picture, which sold well at Cannes and Relativity scooped up US rights.
-Shark Night 3D opened during the slow Labor Day frame against the cheap found footage horror entry Apollo 18, which likely cannibalized the same audience and the film pulled in $8,404,260 opening weekend.
-The film received a poor C cinemascore from audiences, which is not unusual from the genre and declined 59.4% in its second weekend to $3,408,413 and ended its run with $18,877,153.
-Relativity would see back around $10 million once theaters take their percentage of the gross, which would leave a portion of the ad spend and acquisition cost in the red for the new distribution company.
+Shark Night opened against the cheap found footage horror entry Apollo 18, which likely cannibalized the same audience and the film pulled in $8,404,260 opening weekend.
+The film received a poor C cinemascore from audiences and declined 59.4% in its second weekend to $3,408,413 and ended its run with $18,877,153.
+Relativity would see back around $10m once theaters take their percentage of the gross, which would leave a portion of the ad spend and acquisition cost in the red for the new distribution company.
 While Sierra and Incentive wouldn’t have too much on the line after pre-sales, it’s unlikely they saw anything back since the film played mediocre to poor in every territory and distributors probably didn’t get back their investment.
-Overseas total amounted to $21.2 million across numerous distributors, with its strongest showing in Russia at $5.4 million.
-Domestic video sales were a poor $3.9 million (less after resellers take their cut and manufacturing costs).
+Overseas total amounted to $21m across numerous distributors, with its strongest showing in Russia at $5.4m.